digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 **Version:** 1.1.1</br>**Published:** 9 June 2023

-This is guidance on how to meet the [listed buildings technical specification](https://digital-land.github.io/specification/specification/listed-building/).
+This is guidance on how to meet the [listed building outline technical specification](https://digital-land.github.io/specification/specification/listed-building/).

 ---